Carolco Pictures: Decline and collapse

-By May 1994, Carolco had two big-budget films scheduled for production: Crusade, a Schwarzenegger-led film based on a script by Walon Green and with Paul Verhoeven attached as director, and Cutthroat Island, a Michael Douglas-led swashbuckler film with Renny Harlin attached as director.
-At that point, the studio's financial losses and debts had worsened to the point they could only barely afford to finance one major project.
+By May 1994, Carolco had two big-budget films scheduled for production: Crusade, a Schwarzenegger-led film based on a script by Walon Green and with Paul Verhoeven attached as director; and Cutthroat Island, a Michael Douglas-led swashbuckler film with Renny Harlin attached as director.
+At that point, the studio's financial losses and debts had worsened to the point they could only barely afford to finance one major project, and they could not cancel both projects, since financing from foreign investors was already in place.
 Carolco decided to push forward with Cutthroat Island as their comeback film while cancelling Crusade, since the latter's projected budget reached $100 million, and during a meeting with Carolco executives, Verhoeven refused to guarantee that it would not further increase.

 Early in Cutthroat Island's production, Michael Douglas dropped out and was replaced by the less-bankable Matthew Modine.
-Geena Davis, cast as the female lead through Renny Harlin—her husband at the time—was already an established A-lister but was coming off a string of flops.
-MGM hoped to advertise Cutthroat Island based on spectacle rather than cast.
-In an attempt to raise more financing for the projected $90–100 million film, Carolco sold off the rights to several films in production, including Last of the Dogmen, Stargate and Showgirls.
+Geena Davis, cast as the female lead through Renny Harlin—her husband at the time—was already an established A-lister, but was coming off a string of flops.
+MGM hoped to advertise Cutthroat Island based on spectacle rather than cast, but they could not devote themselves into a full marketing campaign, since MGM was in the process of being sold at the time.
+In an attempt to raise more financing for the film, Carolco sold off the rights to several films in production, including Last of the Dogmen, Stargate and Showgirls.
 In October 1994, Carolco ran out of funds and Pioneer invested another $8 million.
 In April 1995, Carolco announced that it was unable to make interest payments on $55 million of debt.
-In November 1995, Carolco filed for Chapter 11 bankruptcy protection.
-Cutthroat Island was released that Christmas and became a box-office disaster.
-Carolco agreed to sell its assets to 20th Century Fox for $50 million.
-But when Canal+ made a $58 million bid for the library in January 1996, Fox, which by then lowered their purchase price to $47.5 million, dropped their deal.
+In November, Carolco filed for Chapter 11 bankruptcy protection.
+Cutthroat Island was released the following month and became a major box-office disaster, earning $16 million on a finalized $90-100 million budget.

-A new partnership was formed between Carolco's owner (Mario Kassar) and Cinergi's owner (Andrew G. Vajna) in 1998.
-The duo formed C2 Pictures and produced Terminator 3: Rise of the Machines and Basic Instinct 2, among other films.